3 Must-Visit Zambian Galleries to Kickstart Your Summer Cultural Adventures

 Summer has arrived, and Lusaka's art scene is thriving.
 Local artists are producing striking works that reflect Zambian identity.
 Whether you want to discover the latest creations, appreciate historical collections, or relax in an inspiring environment, these three galleries offer memorable experiences.

 Local galleries are showcasing Zambian talent and preserving cultural stories by keeping them front and centre.
-If you’re looking for something different to do this summer, these three galleries deliver.
+If you’re looking for something different to do this summer, these 3 galleries deliver exactly that.

 Lusaka Contemporary Art Centre